ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-5.md

 Now that our server is working, let's deploy it to Heroku.

 <p class="next-lesson">
-    <a class="button block" href="/tutorials/build-and-deploy-nodejs-app-to-heroku/6">Start Lesson 6: Creating Your Project!</a>
+    <a class="button block" href="/tutorials/build-and-deploy-nodejs-app-to-heroku/6">Start Step 6: Getting Your Web App Ready For Deploy!</a>
 </p>